proxyclick/interview-csharp/Webhooks.md

 ## Deliverables

 Your response shouldn't focus on specific code; we are looking for a broader understanding.
-We would recommend you use a combination of workflows, a simple architecture diagram, data flows, some reasonings and descriptions and pseudo-code, if needed, to lay out your thinking.
+We would recommend you use a combination of workflows, a simple architecture diagram, data flows, some reasonings and descriptions and pseudo-code, if needed, to lay out your thinking. _Imagine proposing a new architectural component to your colleagues, how would you best get your ideas across?_

-The expected response is about 2 pages of text, excluding drawings/pictures.
+The expected response is about 2 pages, which can include drawings/pictures.
 As pictures you can add anything you want, whiteboard drawings, a picture of your notebook etc, whatever allows you to express your thoughts best.
+In case you'd like an easy to use, free online tool for drawing we recommend using [excalidraw.com](https://excalidraw.com).